At a glance

 Depression often goes away again after several weeks or months.

 - It can be treated using psychological approaches and medication.

 - The support of family and friends is very important.

 We all feel sad or lethargic every now and then.
 And we have all felt down or even desperate at some point in our lives.
 These phases are a normal part of life, and people usually feel better again after a while.
 Things are different for people who have depression.
 Their sadness and negative thoughts last longer and overshadow all of their thoughts and actions.
-Depression can arise without any triggering events or for no apparent reasons.
-People often feel like they are stuck in a black hole.
-They feel cheerless, lack motivation and self-confidence, and think of themselves as worthless.
+Depression can arise without any triggering events or for no apparent reason.
+People often feel like they're stuck in a deep, dark hole.
+They feel cheerless, worthless, and lack motivation and self-confidence.
 This can make it difficult to do everyday things like going to work or studying.
 Friends, family and hobbies are often neglected.
 They don't sleep well.

 Depression can also make family and friends feel worried, anxious and helpless.
 Often they want to help but don't know how.
 It's not always easy for them to tell whether it's a passing phase or a serious illness.

 - Some mainly feel sad and down.
 Everything seems pointless.
 Nothing and nobody can lift their spirits.